inivekin/abosa/abosa.typ

-it makes me slant an reminisce in crooked path o helios, tae veer up tae a dark abyss my lifetimes dinnae stretch across.
+it makes me slant an reminisce in crooked path o helios, tae veer up tae a dark abyss which lifetimes cannae stretch across.
 Unsure, wobbling, backing doon,
-I think o hobbled knees frae dive an o survival slimming doon, when I'd endure an never thrive,
-I feel my futures always fed
-wi ever more a steeper slope,
-in slide where if I'm owerheid would laugh ower the microscope.
+I think o hobbled knees frae dive an o survival slimming doon, when I'd endure an never thrive on feeling futures always fed wi ever more a steeper slope, in slide where if I'm owerheid would laugh ower the microscope.